michael19823/Normalized-Spectral-Clustering/README.md

 # Normalized Spectral Clustering
-this project implement a version of the normalized spectral clustering algorithm. it includes generation of data, visualization and implementing a well known clustering algorithm with all of its components.
+this project implement a version of the normalized spectral clustering algorithm. it includes generation of data, visualization and implementing a well known clustering algorithm with all of its components, c extentions and cpython API.

 1. The user executes the program with certain arguments using the invoke library.